Location: New York, NY

 Housing: student must secure housing on her own

-Qualifications: Advanced student in Economics, International Relations with an interest in International Development; coursework in statistics/econometrics preferred.
+Qualifications: Advanced student in Economics, International Relations with an interest in International Development; coursework in statistics/econometrics, and environment (climate change) preferred.

 The Policy Advocacy and Advisory Unit at UNICEF headquarters works to support policy change that advances the rights of women and children, particularly the most marginalized and excluded.
 The Unit works to analyze, collect, manage and disseminate policy resources and identify and facilitate the development of policy positions for the organization.
 The Unit also works to build the investment case for children, as well as support country and regional offices in their upstream advocacy and policy dialogue with governments, stakeholders and partners.